FlyingDutchmanGames/battle_box/README.md

 - Update protocol to give the result of each move
 #### Robot Game
 - limit memory usage of game servers (they're currently at 2 mbs)
-- Fix terrain to be the right orientation
 - Manual GC?
 - Robot game give out random player ids / color coding based on player
 - Make sure user input can't cause a game to crash (maybe changesets)